sudorook/debian/README.md

 # Debian Post-Installation

-This is a set of scripts for running post-installation tasks for Debian 9 (Stretch), 10 (Buster), or Unstable (sid).
+This is a set of scripts for running post-installation tasks for Debian 10 (Buster), 11 (Bullseye), or Unstable (sid).
 Works best if the Cinnamon or GNOME desktop environments are already installed.

 **Note:** Some Ubuntu packages have different names, so this script may not